bwong02/MICB475_24W1_Team_11/README.md

 ### Agenda

+- Go through proposed papers and databases to decide on one to move forward with
-- Decide on research question with Hans
+- Brainstorm research question depending on final database chosen

 ### Meeting Minutes